novix-sa/Pyplan/docs/Pyplan Library.md

 # **Pyplan Library**

-Pyplan is a [Python](https://www.python.org/) library intended for supporting multidimensional dynamic simulation running on the Pyplan IDE web application.
+Pyplan library is a [Python](https://www.python.org/) set of functions intended for supporting multidimensional dynamic simulation running on the Pyplan IDE web application.
 It is based on [Xarray](http://xarray.pydata.org/) DataArray object and take advantage of its N-dimensional labeled arrays functionalities.

 ## Main concepts
 Pyplan library is based on two main objects: